Tuesday, May 7th @ 7.30pm

 Town Hall – 1119 8th Ave, Seattle

-The fourth annual Rooted in Rights Film Festival premieres at Seattle’s Town Hall on May 7, 2019.
+The second annual Rooted in Rights Film Festival premieres at Seattle’s Town Hall on May 7, 2019.
 After the screenings, Disability Rights Washington’s film festival director Anna Zivarts joins a panel of storytellers for an interactive discussion on representation, accessibility, and the process of scripting, directing, and filming disability advocacy videos.

 This one-of-a kind film festival creates a space for people with disabilities to share authentic stories and empowers filmmakers to change public perception, culture and policy.
 The Rooted in Rights’ “Storytellers” series builds upon a long history of successful individual and systemic advocacy, coalition-building, storytelling, and leadership training.

 Disability Rights Washington (DRW) launched the Rooted in Rights program and corresponding festival in 2015.
 It has grown to a nationally-recognized video and social media advocacy program dedicated exclusively to disability rights.
 DRW’s team of disabled filmmakers, storytellers, and activists create fully accessible cross-disability content on platforms including Facebook, Twitter, YouTube, Instagram, and a website.

 About the Rooted in Rights Storytellers